givingjar/filing-cabinet/files/handbook/conflict-of-interest-policy.md

 ## Article VI

-### Annual Statements

-Each director, principal officer, and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person:

-1. Has received a copy of the conflicts of interest policy,

-2. Has read and understands the policy, and

-3. Has agreed to comply with the policy.

-## Article VII

 ### Periodic Reviews

 To ensure the Organization operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum, include the following subjects: